 More complex transformations are possible, simply by overriding the combine methods for compound types.
 Figure 14 shows a function class that implements left rotation over bsts.
-When the right branch of a node is also a node, we can rotate it to the left, maintaining the BST invariant.
+When the right branch of a node is also a node, we can rotate it to the left, maintaining the invariant.
+When used in traversal, Bc supports the implementation of genericmap and type-based transformations, similar to Scrap Your Boilerplate (SYB) [15] in Haskell.